 OLAP offers five key benefits:

 Business-Focused Multidimensional Data

-As mentioned in the first sentence of this chapter, OLAP uses a multidimensional approach to organize and analyze data.
+As mentioned in the first sentence of this post, OLAP uses a multidimensional approach to organize and analyze data.
 In a multidimensional approach, data is organized into dimensions, where a dimension reflects how business users typically think of the business.
 For example, business users may view their data by product, by market, and over time.
 Each of these is a dimension in an OLAP application.
 Note that business users instinctively refer to dimensions after prepositions such as by (by product/by market), over (over time), or across (across business units).

 A dimension can be defined as a characteristic or an attribute of a data set.
 Each dimension contains members that share the common characteristic.
 The members are often organized hierarchically within the dimension.
 For example, Figure 1-1 contains a few dimensions and their members.
 The Time dimension, which represents a year, is divided into quarters, and each quarter into respective months.
 The Products dimension contains product groupings and then the individual products within each grouping.
 The Markets dimension demonstrates a division into geographic regions divided further into states.

 The hierarchical aspect of the dimension represents the first option for aggregation.
 For example, Quarter 1 summarizes the data for its child members January, February, and March.
 Time summarizes the data for all four quarters in the year.
 The aggregations are inherent in the hierarchy.
 The metadata in an OLAP system contains the aggregation rules, freeing the application from needing to define these aggregation rules and ensuring that these rules are applied consistently for each report or analysis.

 OLAP enables one to organize data in a multidimensional model that makes it easy for business users to understand the data and to use it in a business context, such as a budget.